 Step 6: Remove Your Spacers & Clean Up the Tile

-Basically, be sure to pull out your spacers and clean up any excess thinset before it dries fully – I tried to clean my tiles up as much as possible shortly after I finished tiling, then we removed the spacers and cleaned more thoroughly the next morning.
+Be sure to pull out your spacers and clean up any excess thinset before it dries fully.
+I tried to clean my tiles up as much as possible shortly after I finished tiling, then we removed the spacers and cleaned more thoroughly the next morning.

 Step 7: Grout